mrickly/docker-techlab/labs/05_names.md

 1) Using `docker exec -it mariadb-container bash`
    This will connect you into the remote `bash` shell from where you can connect to the server via `mysql -uroot -pmy-secret-pw`.

-1) Using a local mysqlclient
+1) Using a local mysql client
    This is a bit tricky.
 First you have to find out the IP address of your docker container.
 Therefore use this command:

 ```bash